-* ANIMAL RECORDS~ (This includes all veterinary records & vet's contact info, vaccine records, medication list, allergies, special needs, etc. & should be kept laminated or inside a sealed bag.)
+* ANIMAL RECORDS~ Have all veterinary records & vet's contact info, vaccine records, medication list, allergies, special needs, etc. & keep laminated or inside a sealed bag.

-* TRANSPORT~ (This can include crates, carriers, cages, trailers, pens, etc. Getting your animal accustomed to their crate / trailer ahead of time so they feel comfortable is important.
-All types
+* TRANSPORT~ Can include crates, carriers, cages, trailers, pens, etc. Get animal accustomed to crate / trailer ahead of time & all types of carriers should be clearly identified with contact info.

-* RESTRAINT~ (This includes leashes, harnesses, halters, etc. & is used to keep control
+* RESTRAINT~ Includes leashes, harnesses, halters, etc. & used to keep control.

-* FOOD & WATER~ (Food includes a three-day supply if evacuating, & a two-week supply if
+* FOOD & WATER~ Food includes three-day supply if evacuating, & two-week supply if

-you shelter at home.
-Water should equal one gallon per animal per day, though some animals will require more.)
+shelter at home.
+Water equals one gallon per animal per day, though some animals require more.

-* CLEAN UP~ (This can include bleach, trash bags, newspapers, paper towels, litter, poop bags, old towels, etc.)
+* CLEAN UP~ Can include bleach, trash bags, newspapers, paper towels, litter, poop bags, old towels, etc.

-* EXTRAS~ (This can include bowls, feeders, buckets, treats, toys, blankets, beds, a shirt or pillowcase that has your scent on it, etc...really any of your pets favorite items to help reduce stress levels.
-For birds, reptiles, & / or fish this can include misters, heating pads, filters, traveling carriers, covers, etc.)
+* EXTRAS~ Can include bowls, feeders, buckets, treats, toys, blankets, beds, a shirt or pillowcase that has your scent on it, etc...really any favorite items to reduce stress levels.
+For birds, reptiles, & / or fish this can include misters, heating pads, filters, traveling carriers, covers, etc.

 * EVACUATION PLAN~ NEVER leave your animals behind, they can not care for themselves!

 CA Bill AB 450 basically states...'If We Go, They Go!'
-Check out this bill, or the PETS Act of 2006 by clicking on the white box on your left.
+Check out this bill, other states legislation, or the PETS Act of 2006 by clicking on the orange box to the left.

-(This should include finding a place you can stay with your animals.
+Include finding a place to stay with your animals.
 Check ahead of time

 animal rescues, & vets.
 Options for larger animals include rescues, farms, fairgrounds,

 race tracks, & ranches.
-Check with your local humane society / animal shelter about specific county facilities available for your pets.
-Certain farms / kennels have set up prior arrangements
+Check with your local humane society / animal shelter about specific county facilities available for your animals.
+Certain farms / kennels have space & make prior arrangements for displaced animals.

-* DRILL & TRAIN~ Practice evacuation plans with your animals to make them more comfortable.
-Animals sense our anxiety, so if we are prepared then it will help them to remain calm.
-Teaching your pet basic commands & hand signals is also important so they will listen to you during
+* DRILL & TRAIN~ Animals sense anxiety, so if we are prepared then it helps them remain calm.
+Practice evacuation plans with animals & teach basic commands / hand signals.

-* BACK UP PLAN~ Post animal evacuation stickers (include hiding places for your pets) on
+* BACK UP PLAN~ Post animal evacuation stickers (include hiding places for pets) on

-a point to know your community disaster plan & contacts in case you are not at home when a disaster strikes.
+windows for first responders & set up buddy system with neighbors.
+Know community disaster plan & contacts in case not at home when disaster strikes.

-* EVACUATE~ (This includes knowing when to leave & when to stay.
-If emergency management tells you to evacuate then you need to do so as quickly as possible.
-On the other hand if you are told to shelter in place, then it is imperative to bring animals inside & seal up your home or barn.)
+* EVACUATE~ Know when to leave & when to stay!
+If emergency management says to evacuate, then do so as quickly as possible.
+If told to shelter in place, then bring animals inside & seal up home or barn.

 * COLLECTION~ Collect animals, kits, & supplies.
-(This includes getting all pets together & making sure they are properly identified.
-Remember to remain calm above all things!
+Remain calm above all things!
 Animals

-can react extremely different during a disaster, so be prepared to muzzle / swaddle / restrain
+can react extremely different during disaster, so be prepared to muzzle / swaddle / restrain

 * STAY TOGETHER~ If at all possible!
-Many human shelters are also set up near animal sheltering facilities so you can help & be with your pets.
-This reduces the stress for you &
+Many human shelters are set up near animal sheltering facilities to be near pets.
+This reduces stress for both during disaster situations.

 * IF SEPARATED~ Don’t ever give up!
-Having determination, along with proper identification, proof of ownership, photos, etc. will help to reunite you with your pet much sooner.
-Use internet resources like www.petfinder.com & www.petamberalert.com for help.
+Having determination, along with proper identification, proof of ownership, photos, etc. can help reunite much sooner.
+Use internet resources like www.petfinder.com & www.petamberalert.com.